 Forest Maple Cryptocarya rigida Other names: Rose Maple

-This beautiful small understorey tree species is found on margins of subtropical rainforests or in adjacent sclerophyll forests (Photo 1).
-Bark is a light grey in colour and features softer corky warts and some fissures but is otherwise quite firm in texture, bark on saplings is dark grey to nearly black (2).
+This beautiful small understorey tree species is found on margins of subtropical rainforests or in adjacent mixed wet forests (Photo 1).
+Bark is a light grey in colour and features softer corky warts and some fissures but is otherwise quite firm in texture.
+Bark on saplings is smooth and dark grey to nearly black in colour (2).
 The evenly white and waxy covering on the lower leaf surface and the neatly arranged foliage are good identification characteristics, as are the finely brown hairy growth buds (3).
-The fruit maturing in mid to late summer is; oval shaped with a an obvious narrowed base, up to 25 mm long and shiny dark blue to black in colour containing a beautiful pink seed with longitudinal markings (4).
+The fruit (a drupe) is; oval shaped with a an obvious narrowed base, up to 25 mm long, shiny dark blue to black in colour when fully ripe in mid to late summer.
+It contains a beautiful pink hard seed with longitudinal markings (4).
 Simple leaves with an alternate arrangement are; elliptic to obovate in shape with entire margins, between 5 to 14 cm long, dark green, hairless and semi glossy on top, whitish grey, waxy and finely hairy beneath, rather firm, smooth in texture and emit a fruity smell when crushed.
 Leaf apex is acute ending in a fine point, base shape is varied from rounded to more cuneate.
 Mid and lateral veins are raised on lower leaf surface (5) .
-Distribution: From NSW central coast to southern QLD.
+Distribution: From NSW central coast to southern Qld.

 Forest Oak Allocasuarina torulosa Other names: Mountain Forest Oak, Rose Sheoak

-This native tree occurs in tall forests adjacent to different rainforest types mostly as an understorey species and can reach up to 30 m in height under favourable conditions ( Photos 1 & 2).
-Bark is brown in colour, rough with deep fissures and a hard texture (3).
-Cones are up to 3 cm in length containing numerous small brown winged seeds (4) .
+This native tree is found in tall forests adjacent to different rainforest types.
+It is often an understorey species beneath tall Eucalypts and under favourable conditions can reach up to 30 m in height ( Photos 1 & 2).
+Bark is brown in colour, rough with deep fissures and a hard texture, becoming softer after prolonged rain (3).
+Woody cones produced by female trees are up to 3 cm long and contain numerous small brown winged seeds (4) .
 Branchlet with male flowers (5).
-Distribution: NSW south coast to northern QLD.
+Distribution: NSW south coast to northern Qld.

 Furry Nightshade Solanum hapalum